Understanding "Gross-Up" in Commercial Leases

 For example, a landlord might pay for common area maintenance, also called CAM expenses, then divide this fee by the number of gross square feet in a building and charge each tenant an amount based on the percent of square feet he occupies.
-A gross-up clause in a lease allows that if a building is less than 90 to 100 percent occupied, the expenses are still calculated for the tenants' pro-rated share of operating expenses up to those percentages—90 to 100 percent.
+A gross-up clause in a lease allows that if a building is less than 90 to 100% occupied, the expenses are still calculated for the tenants' pro-rated share of operating expenses up to those percentages—90 to 100%.

 Gross-up is paid as additional rent and most commonly covers variable expenses, those that can go up or down in any given month based on occupancy and other factors.

 This is one case where you may not get what you pay for if you're the tenant.
 As an example, let's say that Leo Landlord has just purchased a commercial building.
 Tom Tenant is the first to lease space from him.
 Tom rents 10,000 square feet of store space.
 The building totals 100,000 square feet.
 Tom is renting 10% of the building.

 In a basic pro-rata scenario that divides variable costs among tenants, Tom would pay 10% of those costs because 10% of the building is allocated to him.
 But now let's say that Leo has a hard time finding other tenants and this state of affairs goes on for a few months.
 Absent a gross-up clause in Tom's lease, Leo is stuck with footing the bill for 90% of expenses that would normally be paid for by his tenants simply because there are no other tenants he can allocate them to.
 A gross-up clause might allow him to bump up Tom's percent to 50%, but most likely to 95 or 100% because he's the only tenant in the building.